roxiness/routify.dev/README.md

 # Routify site 2020

-This is the repo for the Roufity docs site.
+This is the repo for the Routify docs site.

 ### Usage